ryanntt/tangible-multi-display-toolkit/docs/index.md

 To change the text of any indicator, target ``Context Manager script`` in ``object Context Manager`` and run public function:
 `UpdateContext(int i, string text)` to update the text of context **i**th. **i** ranges from 1 to 4.

+___
-## Deployment and Setup
+## Deployment and Running

-Deploy the project to iPad
+After installing the project in Unity and configuring the toolkit, we can deploy the applications to iPads.

+### View apps
 In `Project` panel, go to `Assets/Scenes`, you should see 2 unity files:
 - CityCar-Scene
 - Park-Scene